dbenoit1/molekel-macos/readme_macOS.md

 3. Run `make`
 4. Launch via `./bin/molekel`

-## modifications from the original source required to compile and run this legacy version of Molekel on modern macOS.
+## Log of modifications from the original source required to compile and run this legacy version of Molekel on modern macOS.
 ### browser.C (The Filesystem Fix)

 The original pwd() function used a manual inode-climbing method that fails on modern macOS security.
 It was replaced with the standard getcwd():